modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

 - A service account will be needed in order to send emails from the Bot Registration service.
 This account should be enabled for sending emails, and should not be enabled for multi-factor authentication to enable the Bot Registration service to authenticate and send email.

-Coming shortly, we will provide an [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) describing these resources and their configuration.
-ARM Template is our preferred installation and configuration method.

 ![TWA Automation CAT Architecture](https://raw.githubusercontent.com/modalitysystems/modalitysoftware-docs/master/twa/images/TWA-Automation-CAT-Architecture-1.png)